Connect over BLE

 Swift (iOS / macOS)

-ConduytKit wraps CoreBluetooth and handles NUS discovery, COBS framing, and the CONDUYT protocol:
+ConduytKit wraps CoreBluetooth and handles CONDUYT service discovery, COBS framing, and the protocol:

 import ConduytKit

-// On iOS, this triggers the system Bluetooth permission prompt on first use
+// system Bluetooth permission prompt on first use.

 print("LED on")